 Check out part of Phillippe's interview below and let us know what you think in the Comments section at the end of the article.

 How do you feel about the challenges that Ryan Phillippe faced while playing OLTL's Billy?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.